The climate in

 March through

-September, with an average maximum UV index of 12.
-A UV Index of 11, and more, symbolizes an extreme health hazard from exposure to the Sun's UV rays for the ordinary person.
+September, with an average maximum UV index of 12, are months with the highest UV index.
+A UV Index of 11, and more, symbolizes an ultimate health vulnerability from exposure to the Sun's UV radiation for ordinary individuals.

-Note: In May, the maximum UV index of 12 translates into these guidelines:
+Note: The maximum UV index of 12 during May translates into these guidelines: